-Exhibit Number Description of Document 3.1(1) Restated Certificate of Incorporation of Netlist, Inc. 3.2(1) Amended and Restated Bylaws of Netlist, Inc. 10.1(2) Amendment to Loan Documents entered into as of May 11, 2011, by and between Silicon Valley Bank and Netlist, Inc., a Delaware Corporation.
-10.2 (2) First Amendment to Lease dated May, 2011, between The Irvine Company LLC, a Delaware limited liability company, and Netlist, Inc., a Delaware Corporation.
+Number Description of Document 3.1(1) Restated Certificate of Incorporation of Netlist, Inc. 3.2(1) Amended and Restated Bylaws of Netlist, Inc. 10.1(2) Amendment to Loan Documents entered into as of May 14, 2012, by and between Silicon Valley Bank and Netlist, Inc., a Delaware Corporation.
+10.2(3)# Stock Option Agreement dated January 20, 2012 for options to purchase 150,000 shares of the Registrant's common stock awarded to Gerard Yeh.
 31.1(2) Certification of Chief Executive Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as Amended.
 31.2(2) Certification of Chief Financial Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as Amended.
-32(3) Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
+32(4) Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 and furnished herewith pursuant to SEC Release No. 33-8238.
-101.INS(4) XBRL Instance Document 101.SCH(4) XBRL Taxonomy Extension Schema Document 101.CAL(4) XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB(4) XBRL Taxonomy Extension Label Linkbase Document 101.PRE(4) XBRL Taxonomy Extension Presentation Linkbase Document 101.DEF(4) XBRL Taxonomy Extension Definition Linkbase Document
+101.INS(5) XBRL Instance Document 101.SCH(5) XBRL Taxonomy Extension Schema Document 101.CAL(5) XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB(5) XBRL Taxonomy Extension Label Linkbase Document 101.PRE(5) XBRL Taxonomy Extension Presentation Linkbase Document 101.DEF(5) XBRL Taxonomy Extension Definition Linkbase Document

-(1) Incorporated by reference to the corresponding exhibit number of the registration statement on Form S-1 of the registrant (No. 333-136735) filed with the Securities and Exchange Commission on October 23, 2006.

-(2) Filed herewith.

-(3) The information in Exhibit 32 shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, (the "Exchange Act"), or otherwise subject to the liabilities of that section, nor shall they be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act (including this Report), unless the registrant specifically incorporates the foregoing information into those documents by reference.

-(4) Furnished herewith.
-In accordance with Rule 406T of Regulation S-T, the information in these exhibits shall not be deemed to be "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, or otherwise subject to liability under that section, and shall not be incorporated by reference into any registration statement or other document filed under the Securities Act of 1933, except as
+- # Management contract or compensatory plan or arrangement. - (1) Incorporated by reference to the corresponding exhibit number of the registration statement on Form S-1 of the registrant (No. 333-136735) filed with the Securities and Exchange Commission on October 23, 2006. - (2) Filed herewith. - (3) Incorporated by reference to Exhibit 10.9 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2011, filed with the Securities and Exchange Commission on February 28, 2012. - (4) The information in Exhibit 32 shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, (the "Exchange Act"), or otherwise subject to the liabilities of that section, nor shall they be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act (including this Report), unless the registrant specifically incorporates the foregoing information into those documents by reference. - (5) Furnished herewith.
+In accordance with Rule 406T of Regulation S-T, the information in these exhibits shall not be deemed to be "filed" for purposes of Section 18 of the Securities and Exchange Act of 1934, or otherwise subject to liability under that section, and shall not be incorporated by reference into any registration statement or other document filed under the Securities Act of 1933, except as expressly set forth by specific reference in such filing.